 There are some relationships that are considered confidential, for example between a doctor and patient, or between clergy and members of the congregation.
 However, a confidence cannot be kept if child abuse is suspected.
-No matter what the relationship between people, a person must always follow through on the duty to report suspicions of child abuse.
+No matter what the relationship between people, one must always follow through on the duty to report suspicions of child abuse.
 The only exception to this is the lawyer-client relationship.

-1 A director refers to the child protection authorities in your province, and not to staff within your own program/agency.
+&lt;sup>1 An officer refers to the child protection authorities in your province, and not to staff within your own program/agency.